jreisinger/gerulata/README.md

 * [x] Enrich data with URL path, IP addresses and AS description
 * [ ] Think how to use the data

-# Parse PDF into JSON
+# Parse PDF into JSON with additional data

 ```
 pdftotext gerulata_top_pro_russian_sources.pdf # I had to manually fix some data